jmrundle/personal_website/README.md

 # Personal Site
- - Source files for a simple website template
+ - Source files for a personal website template
  - Runs on a Flask web server
  - Generates content from a configuration of YML files
- - (*Will be*) deployed to an AWS EC2 instance
+ - Stores static content with AWS S3

 ---